JAMES SPENCER EASON 1894–1956

 3.9.19: Medical Board report, Clipstone Camp: Regiment 1/7 Duke of Wellington’s: ‘The Board find that (1) G.S.W. of neck is now healed, but still complains of pain passing upwards to the back of the head.
 (2) The Board find he is depressed & breaks down without apparent reason – this occurred during examination.
 Memory good for remote and recent events.
 Speech clear and distinct but stammers slightly.
 He states he suffers from insomnia which he attributes to thoughts of active service – the chief reason for worry that he has not recovered more rapidly from his wound and is dependent on other people at present.
 Address Cropwell Rd, Radcliffe on Trent.’

-20.11.19: James writes to the War Office at Cornwall House, Stamford Street, London requesting a wound pension, stating that his last Medical Board was at Cornwall House on 5th November for the purposes of deciding his claim to a pension.
+20.11.19: James wrote to the War Office at Cornwall House, Stamford Street, London requesting a wound pension, stating that his last Medical Board was at Cornwall House on 5th November for the purposes of deciding his claim to a pension.
 There is no report of that Medical Board or copies of any replies from the War Office in his service records.

 19.12.19: Medical Board report, Leeds: ‘States no improvement but is obviously somewhat better than at last Board.
 States: sleep variable, frequent sleepless nights; severe bi-temporal headaches; memory good; concentration bad; very irritable; easily worried; attacks of depression.